voidsy-gmbh/pyThermoNDT/README.md

 ## Contributing
 Contributions are welcome!
 Please see the [Contributing Guidelines](CONTRIBUTING.md) for details on [setting up a development environment](CONTRIBUTING.md#setting-up-development-environment), [coding standards](CONTRIBUTING.md#code-quality-and-validation), and the [pull request process](CONTRIBUTING.md#pull-request-process).

+## Funding
+This project was partially funded by the Austrian Research Promotion Agency ([FFG](https://www.ffg.at/))
+- under grant numbers 920062 and 901177 as part of the project 'Thermal tomography'